MolSSI/mmic/README.md

 We construct an apstract Base Component that is inherited by all MMComponent blueprints.
 For each scientific problem, a blueprint is defined that specifies what the component seeks to achieve, along with the necessary inputs and outputs.
 This component is implemented to satisfy the scientific problem by any number of users/developers.

 # Molecular Docking
-Given the 3D structures of 2 (or more) molecules, we need to determine the optimal binding modes.
-This requires computing a "score" function corresponding to each "pose" or 3D conformation of the complex.
-This is commonly referred to as a "docking" simulation.
+Docking is used to determine the optimal binding modes of a ligand-receptor system.
+A docking simulation estimates the strength of binding between the 2 molecules (i.e. the "score") that corresponds to the 3D conformation and orientation of the ligand relative to the receptor (i.e. the ligand "pose").

 <img src="imgs/docking-sys.png" width="500">